Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Motivating our approach and contrasting it with alternatives

-In order to quantify the nonclassicality of common-cause boxes, we will use the approach to resource theories described in Ref.~\cite{Coecke2014}.
-In this approach, resource theories are defined via {\em partitioned process theories}.
+In order to quantify the nonclassicality of common-cause boxes (that is, the extent to which they fail to be classically realizable), we will use an approach to resource theories described in Ref.~\cite{Coecke2014}, namely, the framework of {\em partitioned process theories}.
 An \term{enveloping theory of processes} must be specified, together with a subtheory of processes that can be implemented at no cost, called the \term{free subtheory of processes}.
 This partitions the set of all processes in the enveloping theory into free and costly (i.e., nonfree) processes.
-One can then ask of any pair of processes in the enveloping theory whether the first can be converted to the second by embedding it in a circuit composed of processes that are drawn entirely from the free subtheory.
-The set of higher-order processes which are realized in this way---i.e., by embedding in a circuit composed of processes drawn from the free subtheory---is termed the \term{set of free operations}.
-Pairwise convertibility relations under the set of free operations define a pre-order on the set of all resources, and a partial order over the equivalence classes of such resources.
+One can then ask of any pair of processes in the enveloping theory of a given type whether the first can be converted to the second by composing it with a process (of the appropriate type) from the free subtheory.
+If interconversion between processes of type $T$ require composition with a process of type $T'$, then the \term{set of free operations} on processes of type $T$ are the elements of the free subtheory of processes that are of type $T'$.
+Pairwise convertibility relations under the set of free operations define a pre-order on the set of the resources of interest, and a partial order over the equivalence classes of such resources.
 One can then quantify the relative worth of different resources by their relative positions in this partial order.
 Functions over resources that preserve ordering relations, termed monotones, provide a particularly simple means of quantifying the worth of resources.

-The resource theory considered in this article is defined as follows.
-We take the enveloping theory of processes to consist of the common-cause boxes that can be realized in a GPT causal model, which we term \term{GPT-realizable}.
-We take the free subtheory of processes to consist of the common-cause boxes that can be realized in a classical causal model, which we term \term{classically realizable}.
+The resource theory considered in this article will be described in full detail in Sec.~\ref{basicresthry}.
+Nonetheless, we provide a sketch of its definition here in order to be able to highlight the ways in which it contrasts with other approaches.